Are you a General Counsel?

 Are you a non-UK client?

 Yes.
 We regularly receive instructions from clients outside the UK.
 Instructions often raise issues of English law, public international law, the law of other common-law jurisdictions, and cross-border disputes.
-Over a 15 year period in the City of London, Iain Sheridan has advised or represented the following businesses on international regulatory or dispute resolution matters: ABN AMRO, Bank of America Merrill Lynch, Barclays Investment Bank, Deutsche Bank, Fidelity Investments, Fox-Pitt, RBS and Société Générale.
+Iain Sheridan has advised or represented the following businesses on international regulatory or dispute resolution matters: ABN AMRO, Bank of America, Barclays, Deutsche Bank, Fidelity Investments, Fox-Pitt, RBS and Société Générale.
 He has also gained valuable experience dealing with over 20 leading Financial Services regulators and stock exchanges.